 Sleeping in the Park

 Adventure seekers know the importance of a good night's rest and planning is the first step.
 You can begin your search with our in-park lodging and camping.
-City of Rocks National Reserve has a variety of options to choose from, depending on the level of comfort you are seeking from a new luxurious glamping yurt or lodge to a primitive backcountry campsite.
+City of Rocks National Reserve has a variety of options to choose from, depending on the level of comfort you are seeking from a new luxurious glamping yurt or lodge at Castle Rock to a primitive backcountry campsite in City.